-The MicroOS uses transactional updates.
+The openSUSE Leap Micro uses transactional updates.
 Transactional updates are atomic (all updates are applied only if all updates succeed) and support rollbacks.
-They do not affect a running system as no changes are activated until after the system is rebooted.
+They do not affect the running system because no changes are activated until the system is rebooted.
 This information is displayed in the Systems > Details > Overview subtab.

-For more information on transactional updates and rebooting, see https://documentation.suse.com/sles/html/SLES-all/cha-transactional-updates.html.
+For more information on transactional updates and rebooting, see https://documentation.suse.com/sles/ html/SLES-all/cha-transactional-updates.html.